 Dr. Cooper extended his hand again.
 "Can we have a do-over?"

 "Yes, please, Dr. Cooper."
 She took a breath and squeezed his hand.
 "I'm from Colorado Springs.
 I have three children.
 Two girls and a boy.
 I brought my thirteen-year-old daughter with me.
 I should probably sign in and get back to her."

 "I'm Coop from Chicago, divorced with no children.
-My wife decided five years ago that her acting coach was more fun than I am and took off with him.
+My wife decided five years ago that her acting coach was more fun than I was and took off with him.
 Honestly, our relationship was never anything to write home about, so it was no great loss.
 Since then, I've mostly worked, a lot."